 When is the Best Time to Paint a House Exterior?

 An exterior paint job is not the kind of project that can be undertaken just any time of the year.
+Here in Florida, painting season can run year round, but there are some considerations to think about.
 There are optimal times and appropriate weather conditions to make your project take less time and turn out better.
 So when is the best time to paint a house exterior?

 To get the best outcome for your painting project, you need Mother Nature to get on board.
 Precipitation, temperatures and humidity are all factors in your work.
 Finding the perfect time of year might not be when you think.